If you have any kind of health issue, please pay attention to the role of your digestive system (even if it feels unrelated to your problem).

 Avoid drinking with a meal

-Drinking with a meal dilutes your gastric juices and therefore your food may not break down as efficiently.
+Drinking with a meal dilutes your gastric juices and so your food may not break down as efficiently.
 So wait 30 minutes after eating before you drink any liquids.

 Does your digestion need some help?